joybob22/Mtech-Lessons/Unit 1/5,6 - XCode and Debugging.md

 - iMessage - Ability to create apps for the iMessage store.

 *Bundle ID*
 Your Bundle ID is what make your app unique from other apps.
-It is used if you want to put your app in the App Store or occsionally for third party frameworks.
+It is used if you want to put your app in the App Store or occasionally for third party frameworks.
 It is common for Bundle ID's to follow this format: com.firstnamelastname.projectname || com.businessname.projectname

 *Storyboard/SwiftUI*